-In the operation of an outfitting business, a member of APOS shall:
+In the operation of an outfitting business, a Voting or Non-Voting Member of APOS shall:

-- Not advertise outfitting services unless he is a holder or permitted user of the allocation or waterfowl privilege to be used.
+- Not contract or conduct outfitting services unless they are the holder or permitted user of the allocation or waterfowl privilege to be used.

 - Ensure safety is a priority at all times during the delivery of contracted services.

 - Employ competent and knowledgeable guides, maintain oversight to ensure their continued proficiency and delivery of quality services.